 Emmanuel Kariuki is an environmentalist, artist, Sculptor and the author of several children's and young adult's fiction.

 Many sculptors choose to work with plasticine for their models.
 It is easy to model with tools and bare hands, and unwanted sections are easily removed.
 If the artist wishes to make a copy of the model, the next step is to make a mold.
 Molds can be made from Plaster of Paris or fiberglass.
 In the case of fiberglass, it is a good thing to apply silicone latex rubber on the mold as the first step to get the artwork's details.
 Fiberglass and polyester resin mixed with hardener is then applied to make a casing for the mold.
 Once the cast has been made, the plasticine can be used again in another project.
-This hub will show you how to keep your plasticine always looking and feeling fresh.
+This article will show you how to keep your plasticine always looking and feeling fresh.

 After casting, plasticine is bound to get softer due to the heat generated when the hardener and resin are reacting.
 This soft plasticine will be difficult to work with in the future since it will tend to stick to your hands.